JSmith01/vue-selectable/README.md

 ## Examples

-Example usages can be found in `examples` directory for Vue.js v1 and `examples2` for Vue.js v2.
+Example usages can be found in `examples-vue1` directory for Vue.js v1 and `examples-vue2` for Vue.js v2.
-Examples for v2 were tested against version 2.3.3.
+Examples for v2 were tested against version 2.3.3 and 2.6.11.

 ## License